This post may contain affiliate links. Please read our disclosure policy.

 Cream Cheese Frosting

 - If the frosting seems too thin, beat in an extra ½ cup powdered sugar.
-If it seems too thick, beat in 1 tablespoon heavy cream.
+If it seems too thick, beat in 1 tablespoon of heavy cream.

 - Frost the cooled cake using a flat knife.
 Cut into slices, and optionally top each piece with chopped walnuts.